frandiox/vue-graphql-enterprise-boilerplate/README.md

 **:warning: This project uses Vue CLI 3, which is currently in beta so may not yet be appropriate for production projects.**

+## Intro

+This template is based on the [`vue-enterprise-boilerplate` project](https://github.com/chrisvfritz/vue-enterprise-boilerplate) made by [Chris Fritz](https://github.com/chrisvfritz).
+This repo includes some extra opinionated features such as components inside folders and GraphQL generators.

 ## Features

 * [**Thorough documentation**](#documentation): Written with the same care as Vue's core docs to quickly train new team members and consolidate knowledge.